 An interesting example of this was Empress Elizabeth’s marriage.
 Jupiter is the ruler of her 7th House and has both dignity and debility.
 Elizabeth’s husband was supposed to marry her sister but fell in love with her instead.
 This significantly raised her in social status; however, it turned out to be a difficult and complicated marriage, and despite the fairy tale nature, did not have a happy ending.

 The other planet with both dignity and debility is her Moon in Scorpio.
 The Moon, among other things, signifies motherhood, and this seems to explain the complicated nature of her relationship with her own children.

 Mars, the most dignified planet in Elizabeth’s chart, rules her 3rd and 8th Houses.
-The 3rd House relates to languages, and it is interesting that she is famous for her study and facility with language.
+The 3rd House relates to languages, and, interestingly, she is famous for her study and facility with language.
 The 8th House relates to death.
-The 1992 musical about her life, Elisabeth, became the most successful German-language musical of all time, and it depicts her having a long standing affair with a personified Death.
+The 1992 musical about her life, Elisabeth, became the most successful German-language musical of all time, and it depicts her having a long-standing affair with a personified Death.